Jewish autonomy in Crimea

 Jewish autonomy in Crimea was a project in the Soviet Union to create an autonomous region for Jews in the Crimean peninsula carried out during the 1920s and 1930s.
-Following the WWII and the creation of the Jewish Autonomous Oblast in the Far East, the project was abandoned, despite the existence of more than 80 kolkhozes and an attempt to renew the project in 1944 by the Jewish Anti-Fascist Committee.
+Following WWII and the creation of the Jewish Autonomous Oblast in the Far East, the project was abandoned, despite the existence of more than 80 kolkhozes and an attempt to renew the project in 1944 by the Jewish Anti-Fascist Committee.

 Background

 Crimea historically possessed a large Jewish population, including Krymchaks and the non-Rabbinic Jewish Crimean Karaites.

-The first Jewish agricultural colonies in the Russian Empire began to appear during the early 19th century in the Bessarabia, Kherson, Podolian, Taurida, and Yekaterinoslav Governorates.
+The first Jewish agricultural colonies in the Russian Empire began to appear during the early 19th century in the Bessarabia, Kherson, Podolia, Taurida, and Yekaterinoslav Governorates.
 However, efforts to expand these settlements were opposed by Tsar Alexander II, who signed an ukase on 30 May 1886 against it.
 The status of these colonies was subsequently worsened by pogroms, the Russian Civil War, the Russian famine of 1921–1922, and general outbreaks of disease, leading to the destruction of several colonies.
 Additionally, many Jews living in these colonies chose to migrate to larger cities or other countries, such as the United States, altogether.
 By 1926, shtetls in the Pale of Settlement had halved in population compared to before the Russian Civil War.